 - Continued learning through monthly webinars on best practices related to evidenced-based, culturally-informed health care

 REACH scholars will also receive funding to support their training.
-Trainee Scholars (i.e. medical students, residents, APRN/NP students, and PA students) will receive $1,200 for their participation in the 1-Week Intensive and to sponsor their attendance to an Addiction conference.
+Trainee Scholars (i.e. medical students, residents, APRN/NP students, and PA students) will receive $1,200 for their participation in the Welcome Workshop and to sponsor their attendance to an Addiction conference.
 Fellows are also offered $1,200 to fund their participation in educational activities throughout the year in REACH, and up to $104,000 funding for their fellowship position at their respective institution addiction –ABPN and ABPM.

 We are excited to teach, educate and train the future of addiction specialists to take care of patients in a culturally responsive way, which does not perpetuate health care disparities in addiction!
 All applications will be completed electronically.
 For questions about the REACH program, please email firstname.lastname@example.org.